thalin/newt/README.md

 # Newt

 Newt is a fully user space [WireGuard](https://www.wireguard.com/) tunnel client and TCP/UDP proxy, designed to securely expose private resources controlled by Pangolin.
-By using Newt, you don't need to manage complex WireGuard tunnels and NATing to expose your resources.
+By using Newt, you don't need to manage complex WireGuard tunnels and NATing.

 ### Installation and Documentation